An SMA diagnosis must be confirmed through genetic testing.

 SMA is usually diagnosed in one of three ways:

 - Through genetic testing, after an infant or child shows symptoms of SMA

 - Throuh prenatal testing

 A doctor may suspect SMA when a child is noticeably weak or has a delay in meeting developmental milestones.
 This may include delays in holding their head up, rolling over, sitting independently, standing, or walking.

 SMA is not the only condition that can cause weakness or a delay in meeting milestones, so further examination and testing is needed to make an SMA diagnosis.

 - Order genetic testing through a blood sample, or

 - Refer the child to a neurologist who will also perform an examination, and then order genetic testing (again through a blood sample) to confirm the diagnosis.

-Prenatal testing is used to determine if a fetus has inherited a genetic disorder such as SMA.
+Prenatal testing is used to determine if a fetus has inherited a genetic disorder.
+After consultation with their doctor, some families may choose this type of testing if their child is known to be at risk for SMA.
 One of two different tests may be used:

 - In amniocentesis, the most common form of prenatal testing, a very fine needle is inserted into the woman’s abdomen, and amniotic fluid is extracted.
 This fluid contains fetal DNA that can be tested for SMA.
 Amniocentesis can be performed after the 14th week of pregnancy, and is associated with a risk of miscarriage that may be as high as 1 in 200.